Nautical measured mile

 Admiralty distance poles at St Abb's Head.

+A nautical measured mile is a method to provide an accurate measure of a nautical mile (nmi) for ships at sea.
+It consists of two pairs of towers, or other fixed marks, on shore precisely one nautical mile apart.

-A nautical measured mile is a nautical mile which is marked by two pairs of towers.
-A mile is measured by sailing on a given bearing and lining up the pairs of towers.
-The start of the mile is recorded when the first pair of towers line up and the end of the mile recorded when the second pair line up.
+A nautical mile is measured by sailing on a given bearing past the towers: the start of the mile is recorded when the first pair of towers is seen to line up, and the end of the mile is recorded when the second pair comes into line.

-To accurately measure performance ships must make at least four to six runs in both directions to allow for the wind and tide.
+To measure performance accurately ships make at least four to six runs in both directions to allow for the wind and tide.

-There are several nautical measured miles around the British Isles:
+There were many nautical measured miles around the British Isles, including: